-A collaborative course and syllabus from Robert L. Heilbroner Center of Capitalism Studies
+A collaborative course and syllabus from Robert L. Heilbroner Center for Capitalism Studies

-A course offering from the Robert L. Heilbroner Center for Capitalism Studies, co-designed and co-taught by Julia Ott, Mia White, Alana Lentin, Kris Manjapra, Fred Cooper, Janet Roitman, Darrick Hamilton, Terry Williams, Nathan Connolly, Shirley Thompson, Ujju Aggarwal, Natasha Iskander, Nicholas Fiori
+A course offering from the Robert L. Heilbroner Center for Capitalism Studies, co-designed and co-taught by Julia Ott, Mia White, Alana Lentin, Kris Manjapra, Fred Cooper, Janet Roitman, Darrick Hamilton, Terry Williams, Nathan Connolly, Shirley Thompson, Ujju Aggarwal, Natasha Iskander, and Nicholas Fiori.

 Julia Ott, Associate Professor of History and Co-Director of the Robert L. Heilbroner Center for Capitalism Studies, The New School